PeterShinners/comp/design/function.md

 provides will be available from the `$in` scope, or by using its fields as undecorated field names inside the function.
 * **Arguments** Is a secondary, optional shape definition that is used to provide arguments to the function.
+Arguments are introduced with the `arg` keyword followed by a shape (either inline or reference).
 Arguments are intended to control the way a function behaves, not the data it works on.
 Arguments can also define special block values which are like callbacks.
-The argument shape also controls what fields are visible in `$mod`, `$ctx`, and the unified `^` scope through automatic shape masking.
+The argument shape also controls what fields are visible in `$mod` and `$ctx` through automatic shape masking.
 * **Pure** The function can be preceded with a `!pure` statement to guarantee it has no side effects and executes deterministically.